 What is Adverse Action?

-- Notice of Pre-Adverse Action, followed by the
+- Notice of Pre-Adverse Action

 - Notice of Final Adverse Action